ReaganSanz/Unlearnable-Audio/Dynamic-Epsilon/README.md

 # Issues/Incomplete
 1) Need to look into using "energy" to determine epsilon value instead of using mean of the amplitude
-2) DONT need to calculate epsilon every iteration of Min-Min, can do this outside of the loop
-3) Accuracy is still around ~25%.
+2) Accuracy is still around ~25%.
 I want to reach 10%, while remaining inperceptable
-4) Also look into: Masks, equations for finding optimal eps values, psychoacoustic features, etc
+3) Also look into: Masks, equations for finding optimal eps values, psychoacoustic features, etc